xeniaqian94/Annotation-guideline/Annotation-guideline.md

 For each annotation, the paragraph starts with some metadata information, including

-• exercise ID,
+- Exercise ID,
-• IELTS exercise writing hints (optional, some may have, some may not)
+- IELTS exercise writing hints (optional, some may have, some may not)

 Please use the exercise ID to locate the actual figures from this pdf [URL].
 Note that some figures break in half by pdf page boundaries.
 If a paragraph lacks corresponding figure from the pdf, or is presenting a raw table, please tag the exercise identifier as "Broken exercise".
 If the figure is present, there is no need to tag any metadata information.